 SD46 Home Schooling

-Under the School Act, parents must register their children with a school in their local school district, a regional correspondence school or an independent school on or before September 30th.
+Under the School Act, parents/guardians must register their children with a public school, an independent school, a francophone school or an online learning school on or before September 30th.

 Registration is compulsory for all home schooled children beginning from September of the year that they turn 6 years old and until their 16th birthday.
 Please contact your neighbourhood school immediately to register your child if you have not done so already.